 Uber Accident Lawyer Orange County

-If you were injured in an Uber or Lyft accident in Orange County, you may be entitled to compensation from the rideshare company’s $1 million insurance policy that covers passengers, pedestrians, and other drivers.
+If you were injured in an Uber or Lyft accident in Orange County, you may be entitled to compensation from the rideshare company’s insurance policy — though SB 371 (effective January 1, 2026) dramatically cut rideshare UM/UIM coverage by 70%, making it critical to act quickly.
+Uber and Lyft still carry $1 million in third-party liability coverage during active rides for passengers, pedestrians, and other drivers.
 California law (AB 2293) requires rideshare companies to carry at least $1 million in liability coverage when a driver is en route to pick up or transporting a passenger.
 Determining which insurance policy applies—the driver’s personal policy, Uber/Lyft’s contingent policy, or the full commercial policy—depends on the driver’s app status at the time of the crash.
 Sky Law Group navigates these complex rideshare insurance claims to maximize your recovery.
 Call (844) 475-9529 for a free consultation.

 At Sky Law Group, our Uber and Lyft accident lawyers have deep experience navigating the complex insurance structures and liability issues unique to rideshare accidents.
 Whether you were a rideshare passenger, another driver, a pedestrian, or a cyclist injured in an accident involving an Uber or Lyft vehicle, we know how to identify every available source of compensation and fight to maximize your recovery.